Pratik08/Vis-DSS/README.md

-# Vis-DSS: Visual Data Subset Selection and Video/Image Summarization Using Submodular Functions
+# Vis-DSS: Visual Data Subset Selection and Visual Data Summarization Using Submodular Functions

 ## License
 Vis-DSS is Licensed under the GNU GENERAL PUBLIC LICENSE.
 See LICENSE for more details.